ygfalcon/Solsniper-zero/README.md

 `--dry-run` to skip order submission entirely, `--offline` to avoid network requests and use a static token list, or `--token-list <file>` to load token addresses from a file.
+Use `--strategy-rotation-interval N` with one or more `--weight-config` files to automatically test and switch weight presets every `N` iterations.

 ## MEV Bundles